Feeling tired all the time? 6 natural ways to boost your energy levels

 The next time you find yourself in an energy slump, try committing to just 10 minutes of exercise.
 This doesn’t necessarily have to mean doing an intense cardio session.
 It could just be a walk around the block, some yoga or an impromptu dance party in your room…whatever gets you moving!

 If you feel like continuing after the 10 minutes is up, then great!
-But even if you don’t, chances are you’re already feel a little bit better.
+But even if you don’t, chances are you’re already feeling a little bit better.
 When you move your body, it gets your blood pumping and those endorphins flowing, which has been found to boost your energy levels and mood.

 Get some sunshine